ahonkan/microcontroller_training/README.md

 ## Parts
 [NUCLEO-F446ZE](https://estore.st.com/en/nucleo-f446ze-cpn.html)  Currently Out Of Stock

-## Setup IDE
+## Setup Development Environment
+This section will cover the following topics:
+- Software Development Flow
-- Download the IDE tool
+- Download the IDE tool, build simple Hello Application
 - Get familiar with the project environment, settings
 - Explain the file and directory structure and the reason why its setup that way
 - Give example of file code setup, recommended etc.
-- Compile, Build & Debug simple Hello Application.
 - Know how to use JTAG debugger, set/clear breakpoints, view memory, attach to a running system for the simple hello application

 ## Software Development Workflow